cloudnativetrainings/trainings/kkp_fundamentals/01-kubeone-cluster-setup/README.md

 - Worker Nodes are using Autoscaler settings what are more reactive as it should used in production.
 - Worker Node OS doesn't get updated on the startup (speed up at scaling)

-We will now look into the following steps to provision the basic cluster:
+Run the following to provision the kubeone cluster:

 ```bash
 # copy the template to your source folder